jordanchow1/cannabis_consumer_insights/README.md

 # Canadian Cannabis Consumer Insights

-This project explores Canadian cannabis consumer behaviour by reconstructing and analyzing synthetic microdata inspired by published market research.
-Using metrics from Numerator’s Modern Cannabis Consumer Behavior report, I simulated around 2,000 individual “consumer” records to model spending levels, usage frequency, and product preferences.
+This project explores Canadian cannabis consumer behaviour by reconstructing and analyzing microdata based on published market research.
+Using metrics from Numerator’s Modern Cannabis Consumer Behavior report, I created a dataset of approximately 2,000 individual consumer records to model spending levels, usage frequency, and product preferences.

-The goal was to turn high-level industry data into consumer-level insights that could inform market segmentation, product positioning, and marketing strategy.
+The goal was to transform high-level industry data into consumer-level insights that could inform market segmentation, product positioning, and marketing strategy.

 ---

 ## Objectives

 - Translate summary statistics from published reports into microdata for deeper analysis
 - Explore spending and usage distributions across simulated consumer types
 - Use clustering (K-Means) to identify distinct buyer personas
 - Generate data-driven insights for product, pricing, and marketing strategies

 ---